CrowdStrike/ansible_collection_falcon/roles/falcon_install/README.md

 # crowdstrike.falcon.falcon_install

 This role installs the CrowdStrike Falcon Sensor.
-This role also supports installing the sensor from a local file or remote URL.
+It provides the flexibility to install the sensor using the CrowdStrike API, a local file, or a remote URL.

+> [!NOTE]
+> Please note that for Linux and macOS, this role only handles the installation of the sensor.
+To configure and start the sensor, please use the [falcon_configure](../falcon_configure/) role after the sensor is installed.

 ## Requirements